Clojure in Sheffield: Sky Betting and Gaming

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Sky Betting and Gaming, a rapidly growing company using Clojure for data processing.

 Ostensibly Clojure is a practical language

 Sky Betting and Gaming is a gambling company that is entirely online.
 They run a UK operation from Leeds and an international operation from Sheffield, started as a greenfields project two years ago.